econokeith/pyqrse/README.md

 Python 3 package for estimating Quantal Response Statistical Equilibrium Models

 **Note: pyqrse is the early alpha stage of development and subject to change.
-This site is here a basic markup on the intended structure**
+This site is here as a basic markup on the intended structure**

 ## Documentation